 In a Phase 1 study in healthy volunteers, TNX-201 was well-tolerated at all doses studied (35 mg, 70 mg, and 140 mg).
-In the second quarter of 2015, we initiated a Phase 2 proof-of-concept clinical trial of TNX-201 in ETTH, in which approximately 200 patients will be randomized to receive TNX-201 140 mg or placebo capsules.
-This trial is being conducted at approximately 10 U.S. centers.
-The primary efficacy endpoint will be the difference between the two study arms in the number of subjects who report complete relief from their headache pain at two hours following a dose of study medication.
-This study will also assess efficacy according to a variety of other measures at several time points.
+In the second quarter of 2015, we initiated a single-dose Phase 2 proof-of-concept clinical trial to evaluate the ability of TNX-201 140 mg to improve headache pain as well as its tolerability in patients with ETTH.
+This trial is being conducted at approximately 10 U.S. centers and will randomize patients to receive either TNX-201 140 mg capsules or placebo.
+We expect to enroll a sufficient number of patients in this trial so as to obtain approximately 150 treated headaches.
+This trial will assess efficacy following a dose of study medication according to a variety of measures at several time points, including the difference between the two study arms in the number of subjects who report complete relief from their headache pain at two hours.
 This study is designed to test the activity and tolerability of TNX-201 to support future efficacy and safety studies.
 We expect to report top line results from this study in the first quarter of 2016.